MJDaws0n/InvestscreenshotAI/README.md

-Don't use this... but incase you did:
+Don't use this... but incase you did want to:

 # InvestscreenshotAI
 Takes a screenshot of the screen with an investment chart and tells you if you should buy, sell, or hold using OpenAI's new really cheap GPT-5-Nano model.